dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 they feel is deserving and is the right person in that regard.
 Chemistry is also important.
 Finding the right VP would be a bit tougher for a VP.

+![Whiff of Grapeshot image]

+###

+tie things up
+- mention the next article
+  - which describes issues in the system
+  - explains why the system stagnates